lbryio/lbry.tech/documents/partials/overview/lbrycrd.md

 _This section assumes "blockchain" already means something to you.
-If you're totally new, the key problem solved by blockhain is the ability for distributed, disparate entities to all agree on a rivalrous state of affairs.
-For a more comprehensive introduction to blockchain, try starting [here](https://lopp.net/bitcoin.html)_
+If you're new, the central problem solved by blockchain is the ability for distributed, disparate entities to all agree on a rivalrous state of affairs.
+For a thorough introduction to blockchain, start [here](https://lopp.net/bitcoin.html)_

 LBRY uses a public, proof-of-work blockchain that is very similar to Bitcoin.
 The blockchain is the foundation of the protocol stack.